MagiCircles/MagiCircles/README.md

 Recommendations
 ===============

+## Save choices values as integer rather than strings

+todo

 ## Internal cache for foreign keys in models

 Use an internal cache for fields in forein keys that are accessed often, to avoid extra `JOIN` in your queries (ie `select_related`) which slow down the queries.